6 minute read

 Introduction

-Agents are so prevalent today that I don’t believe they need any introduction.
-You can find numerous success stories.
-My favorite one so far is this recent one here involving oncall triage.
+Agents are so prevalent today that they hardly need any introduction.
+Numerous success stories exist.
+A notable example is this recent one here involving oncall triage.

-As everyone else, I have been using agents successfully and unsuccessfully.
+Following their wide spread use, agents have been used with varying degrees of success.
 At times, they were a time saver, and at times, a time sink.
 This document aims to naively explore when it might be worth considering an agent.
 Although today most uses of agents are quite complex involving multiple agents, it will assume a very simple one agent setup.

 Formalizing The Problem

-Let’s say we have an agent \(A\) that is tasked to solve problems.
-When is it useful, and when might we be better off taking a manual approach?
-We can reduce this question down to a few simple variables:
+Consider an agent $A$ that is tasked to solve problems.
+When is it useful, and when is a normal approach preferable?
+This question can be reduced down to a few simple variables:

-Now, in reality, longer tasks tend to be harder for an agent as they’re generally more complex problems, so \(P_s\) should not be constant over that.
+Now, in reality, longer tasks tend to be harder for an agent as they’re generally more complex problems, so $P_s$ should not be constant over that.
 The verification ratio can sometimes change as well.
-So let’s assume \(P_s \rightarrow P_s(T)\) and \(V_r \rightarrow V_r(T)\).
-Effectively, what we’re assuming here is that tasks of the same length have the same difficulty.
-This isn’t quite right (task time is not one-to-one with its complexity), but let’s just start with this to get an idea of the limits of our agents.
-From now on, we’ll just assume that the tasks here have the same complexity (example complexity categories: doc writing, code migrations etc).
+Therefore assume $P_s \rightarrow P_s(T)$ and $V_r \rightarrow V_r(T)$.
+Effectively, this assumes that tasks of the same length have the same difficulty.
+This isn’t quite right (task time is not one-to-one with its complexity), but this serves as a starting point to estimate the limits of agents.
+It is assumed that the tasks here have the same complexity (example complexity categories: doc writing, code migrations etc).

 Fire And Forget

 One way agents could be used is a fire and forget type approach.
-Say you have 100 tasks (100 bugs), and they’re all about the same complexity.
-You have a \(P_s\) chance of succeeding, and thus \((1 - P_s)\) of failing.
-When you succeed, you spend the verification time, \(V_r T\) on the problem.
-When they fail, you suffer the verification plus total time (since you actually have to work on the problem yourself: \(T(1 + V_r)\).
+Consider 100 tasks (100 bugs), and they’re all about the same complexity.
+There is a $P_s$ chance of succeeding, and thus $(1 - P_s)$ of failing.
+Upon success, the verification time spent is, $V_r T$ on the problem.
+Upon failure, the cost is verification plus total time.
+This is due to having to manually work on the problem: $T(1 + V_r)$.

 The cases are simple:

-The expectated time is the sum of the time spent in each of these cases times their probability:
+The expected time is the sum of the time spent in each of these cases times their probability:

 The result is then: